MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 5. On the **Options** FastTab, type **J00001** in the **Document No.** field.
 This makes future tracking of the posting easier.
 6. Enter today’s date as the posting date.
 7. Choose the **OK** button.
 This will generate job journal lines derived from the planning lines that Prakash created for the job.
-8. Choose the **OK** button in the confirmation page.
+8. Choose the **OK** button on the confirmation page.
 The generated lines are added to the job journal.
 9. Make sure that all the document numbers are J00001, and then choose the **Post** action.
 Choose **Yes** to confirm the posting.

-10. The lines are now posted.
-Choose the **OK** button to close the pages.
+The lines are now posted.

 ## <a name="creating-and-posting-a-job-sales-invoice"></a>Creating and Posting a Job Sales Invoice
  Next, Tricia can create a new invoice for the whole job or for part of a job.
 She can also attach the invoice to another invoice for the same customer for the same job.
 In this case, she invoices for the whole job, because the project is now completed.